AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md

 ---
-title: First Time Login - Cloud Service
+title: Cloud Manager Homepage
-description: First Time Login - Cloud Service
+description: Cloud Manager Homepage
 ---

-# Accessing Programs {#first-time-login}
+# Cloud Manager Homepage {#first-time-login}

 Once you have successfully logged in to [!UICONTROL Cloud Manager], you are ready to use the User Interface (UI).